mtth/layer2/doc/api.md

 Emitted when an invalid packet can't be decoded.

+We are not emitting errors here because node would unpipe any readable stream writing to this decoder when it emits an error (and it is expensive to reattach them each time).
+Moreover these are hard to control since there are corrupted packets relatively often.

 #### Event: 'end'

 Emitted when there are no more frames to read.